tanyatandon14/terrorism.eda/README.md

 1) Created storyboard out of the data visualization done .
 2) did data cleaning and data analysis on the global terrorism dataset given .
-3) created a video explaination for the storyboard.
+3) created a video explaination for the storyboard. terrorist.ppt contains all the storyboard created and here is the link for the video explaination: https://youtu.be/BoSYX4qrq1M